St. Paul's Church (Dedham, Massachusetts): 1858 building

 The present church was built in 1858 at the corner of Court Street and Village Ave.
 It was 90' long and the bell tower, made of granite and added in 1869, is 100' high.
 Designed by Arthur Gilman, it is made of Dedham Granite.
-It is located on the National Register of Historic Places.
+It is located on the National Register of Historic Places as part of the Dedham Village Historic District.

 Inside the tower is a 10-bell, manually operated carillon, with a bell donated by Ira Cleveland.
 It first rang on Easter Sunday, 1863 and during the COVID-19 lockdowns the bells rang every day at noon as a message of comfort.

 In 2024 a capital campaign was begun to raise $1.5 million to repair damage to the tower.
 It had been determined that making repairs, including filling 60' tall cracks, would cost less than removing either the tower or spire.
 Repairs included 11 tons of steel, restitching cement separation areas, rebuilding buttresses, and repointing the facade.
+The completed renovations were dedicated in a celebration led by Bishop Julia Whitworth on November 2, 2025.